 The new Electric Car Grant (ECG) brings discounts of up to £3,750 on zero-emission cars costing up to £37,000.

 It's a bit more nuanced than that, though.
 Unfortunately, the vast majority of the EVs so far confirmed in the grant are only eligible for the £1,500 saving.
-Ford is the first manufacturer to benefit from the full £3,750 grant; hopefully the UK-built Nissan Leaf SUV will follow suit.
+The only cars to benefit from the £3,750 top tier saving are certain Fords, the Nissan Leaf SUV, and selected versions of the Renault 5 and Citroen e-C5 Aircross.

 To be eligible for the grant at all, vehicles must be passenger-carrying electric cars that offer at least 100 miles of range, have an eight-year battery/100,000-mile battery warranty and can reach at least 60mph.